 If you don’t normally live in a winter climate but have an interview in cold weather, try and borrow one from a friend instead of buying one you might not use again.

-This is really a personal preference.
 If you decide to wear cologne to your interview, wear the right one and in the right way.

 Even the lightest of scents can be overdone.
 So how do you put the right amount of cologne on for your interview?
 Apply it like a woman applies her perfume.